-Soils are typically shallow to moderately deep and well drained to somewhat excessively.
+The soils associated with this site are typically shallow to moderately deep and somewhat excessively drained.
 These soils have formed in alluvium from limestone.
 The soil surface is typically covered by approximately 70 percent gravel and 5 percent cobbles with a 20 percent discontinuous duff layer.
-Soil temperature regime is mesic and soil moisture regime is aridic bordering on ustic.
-Soil series associated with this site include Doespring and Seralin.
+The soil moisture is usually moist in late winter and spring, and periodically moist in the upper part following summer thunderstorms.
+The soil temperature regime is mesic, and the soil moisture regime is aridic bordering on ustic.
+Soil series associated with this site includes Doesprings.